 A new calculation as of 2024

-Under the new rules, these persons will be able to simultaneously receive a retirement pension and a flat-rate portion of the disability pension, that is, a pension the amount of which is identical for all beneficiaries.
+Based on the new rules, those persons will be able to simultaneously receive a retirement pension and a portion of the disability pension, that is, a pension the amount of which is identical for all beneficiaries.
 The amount is $558.71 for 2023 and is indexed each year.
-In most cases, a disabled person will be greater than the current amount for the disability pension.
+In most cases, a disabled person will receive an amount greater than the current amount for the disability pension.
 In other cases, the amount received will remain the same.

 Other changes regarding eligibility for those benefits will also become effective as of that date.